 - Data collection

-Program participants will engage in 6 hours of woodland work (and periodic classroom training) per week from October through April (with winter weather taken into consideration as needed).
+Program participants will engage in 7 hours of woodland work (and periodic classroom training) per week from November 2 until April 19.
 Program consists of one seven-hour session on Monday of each week from 8 a.m. to 3 p.m.

 Time will be spent in the classroom to introduce foundational concepts and reinforce training.
 Classroom time will be emphasized when inclement weather prevents outdoor work.
 Part of this classroom time will involve a research component – participants will take on a relevant research topic to study, learn, and present to the rest of the group.

-Participants will receive their own set of tools to maintain, keep track of, and gain comfort and proficiency with use.
+Participants will receive their own set of tools to use.
+The course is designed so that participants will gain comfort and proficiency with the use of these tools.
 This toolkit includes professional grade axe, woodland hoe, bow saw, and loppers.
-Participants will be fully responsible for their own tools and will take their kit with them at the completion of the internship.
+Participants will be responsible for their own tools and will take their kit with them at the completion of the program.